DenisDudar/Cake-Factory-site/README.md

-My second created site with using HTML and CSS.
+My second created webpage with using HTML and CSS.
 Link to the site
 https://cake-factory.onrender.com/